 - Additional citations/disclaimers that open up to give more information

-- Fact-check labels, tiny verified mark that open a pop to show it’s a trusted source.
+- Fact-check labels, tiny verified mark that opens a pop to show it’s a trusted source.
 Cancer research (Pubmed Central)

-- Each of the medical blog is reviewed by a medical professional (an MD in author bio is not enough), some are tagged as fact-checked.
+- Each of the medical blogs is reviewed by a medical professional (an MD in author bio is not enough), some are tagged as fact-checked.

 - Accessibility of ad and sponsorship policy